Across North America and around the world, indigenous communities are working to preserve and revitalize their languages.

 CHITIMACHA

-The Chitimacha Rosetta Stone software development teams referenced linguistic field notes and wax cylinder recordings to continue the Chitimacha Tribe's initiative to awaken their language from it's 60-year sleeping state.
+The Chitimacha Rosetta Stone software development teams referenced linguistic field notes and wax cylinder recordings to continue the Chitimacha Tribe's initiative to awaken their language from its 60-year sleeping state.
 Now all members of the tribe, both on and off reservation, will have the opportunity to connect to their linguistic heritage.

 Language: Sitimaxa (Chitimacha)